anthonyozerov/binomial/main.md

 Unlike most inferential methods for RE and BR, our inference does not involve a prior or any distributional approximations.
 Under Assumptions 1 and 2, inference will be exact for any value of $n$, and coverage which is at least at the target level is guaranteed.

 One caveat is that the Binomial distribution is discrete, so for finite $n$ the tail probabilities only take on a set of discrete values.
 So, without playing tricks like randomly shrinking or collapsing the interval, we cannot achieve exactly 0.6827 ($1\sigma$) coverage, but will always achieve coverage $\geq 0.6827$.
-See Table [](#table-n) for examples of values of $n$ and the smallest coverage level $\geq0.6827$ which can be achieved exactly---usually, it is not too much higher.
+See [](#table-n) for examples of values of $n$ and the smallest coverage level $\geq0.6827$ which can be achieved exactly---usually, it is not too much higher.

 # Simulation study